Skip to content

 • Counter badges - Show how many flows match each filter

-The main area displays all your flows as cards.
+The main area displays your flows as cards.
 Each card shows:

 • Flow title